LumKitty/VRnyan/README.md

 ```

 # Configuration - OnAirTap
 For full details of OnAirTap's setups see the github page.
 This document only covers the two most common scenarios.
-Three-pass is required for games that use glowing emissions (e.g. Beat Saber walls), if your game does not have these, two-pass will work and is more efficient.
+Three-pass is required for games that use glowing emissions with broken alpha channels (i.e. Beat Saber), otherwise, two-pass will work and is more efficient.

-## Three-pass configuration - for games that use glow effects (use this for Beat Saber)
+## Three-pass configuration - for games that use glow effects with broken alphas (use this for Beat Saber)
 Set the following settings in OnAirTap's config file
 ```
 "ShouldRenderBG": true,